-I’ve always tried to “front load” my 401k contributions to reach the annual limit.
-By that I mean contributing comparatively more early in each year for about 3 months to get more money in the market sooner, and then dropping the contribution election down for the rest of the year, while staying under the annual max contribution limit.
+I’ve always tried to “front load” my 401k contributions each year.
+Front loading refers to contributing more earlier in the year to get money in the market sooner and then dropping the contribution election down for the rest of the year, while staying under the annual max contribution limit.
 For my personal situation, for example, I front load heavily in the first 3 months of the year.

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
 This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
 I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
 Read more here.